Paying for a California Alcohol Treatment Center

 If money is a concern, you may feel like you aren’t going to get quality results from a California alcohol treatment center.
 That doesn’t have to be the case though, as you should focus on one that offers a quality program.
 Where you can cut some corners though are on the accommodations.
 You don’t need to pay for a luxury location when basics are enough and will slash the cost.
 There are some very basic facilities out there where you can still get wonderful treatment.

 If you don’t have any insurance at all, look into government programs.
-You may qualify for one of the slots that are open at a California alcohol treatment center through them.
-These programs may be free or at a reduced price.
+You may qualify for one of the slots these programs may be free or at a reduced price.
 If you have government assisted insurance, then you may not have to pay anything out of pocket at all.

 If you do have health insurance, take a look at what all it offers.
 It may pay for care at certain California alcohol treatment centers but not others.
 It may pay for a set duration of time or up to a set dollar amount.
 There may be co-pays, deductibles, or a remaining balance that you have to pay out of your own pocket.